livelace/gosquito/docs/plugins/process/webchela.md

 ### Description:

-**webchela** output plugin is intended for interacting with web pages.
+**webchela** process plugin is intended for interacting with web pages.

 ### Generic parameters: